saavranAmit/keypoint-generator-service/README.md

 ##### --- Your sqlite database will be created

 ### Condition for using OpenAI api key
-##### --- This key is disable for security purpose.
+##### --- Key used in this program is disable for security purpose.
 New api key is commented bellow, use that instead of applied api key